purpleprotocol/purplecoin/ROADMAP.md

     - [x] OP `0xe3` SpentOutIsColouredOut - Pushes `1` if the spent output is coloured and `0` otherwise.
     - [x] OP `0xe4` SpentOutColourHash - Pushes the colour hash of the spent out to the top of the stack.
 Pushes a zero hash if the output is an XPU output.
     - [x] OP `0xe5` PushPrevScriptOuts - Pushes previous spend script outs on top of the stack up to `n`
+    - [ ] OP `0xe6` Trunc - Returns the integer part of a float/decimal.
+    - [ ] OP `0xe7` Frac - Returns the fractionary part of a float/decimal.
     - [x] OP `0xe8` GhostRider256 - Pops the topmost item on the stack, hashes it with GhostRider and then pushes the result to the stack.
     - [x] OP `0xe9` Fugue256 - Pops the topmost item on the stack, hashes it with Fugue256 and then pushes the result to the stack.
     - [x] OP `0xea` JH256 - Pops the topmost item on the stack, hashes it with JH256 and then pushes the result to the stack.